Birchgrove, New South Wales: Demographics

-Birchgrove's population is typically wealthy, with a median weekly household income of $3,225, compared with $1,438 in Australia.
-The most common types of occupation for employed persons were Professionals 45.1%, Managers 26.6%, Clerical and Administrative Workers 10.3% and Sales Workers 5.8%.

-Of all households, 69.4% were family households and 26.9% were single person households.
+Birchgrove's population is typically wealthy, with a median weekly household income of $3,603, compared with $1,746 in Australia.
+The most common types of occupation for employed persons were Professionals 47.1%, Managers 26.2%, Clerical and Administrative Workers 9.9% and Community and Personal Service Workers 4.9%.
+Of all households, 72.7% were family households and 25.2% were single person households.

 Birchgrove has the highest proportion (17%) of citizens holding a postgraduate degree of any Sydney suburb.